JohnRamos940/armistice/DOCUMENT.md

-The autonomous republics of Kabardino-Balkaria and Karachay-Cherkessia, also a part of the "Russian Federation", will be assisted by Ukraine to help in their liberation from the Russian dominator and autocrat, and will be assisted in either preparing for full annexation as republics of Ukraine owing to their location as part of the historic Kuban, or to become fully independent nations, in either case Ukraine will contribite to helping for the restoration of their languages and the Circassian cultures and traditions in these territories suppressed and persecuted by Russia over the centuries.
+The autonomous republics of Kabardino-Balkaria and Karachay-Cherkessia, also a part of the "Russian Federation", will be assisted by Ukraine to help in their liberation from the Russian dominator and autocrat, and will be assisted in either preparing for full annexation as autonomous republics of Ukraine owing to their location as part of the historic Kuban, or to become fully independent nations, in either case Ukraine will contribite to helping for the restoration of their languages and the Circassian cultures and traditions in these territories suppressed and persecuted by Russia over the centuries.